detectRecog/PointTrack/README.md

 ## PointTrack(ECCV2020 ORAL): Segment as Points for Efficient Online Multi-Object Tracking and Segmentation

+## The code is currently unavailable.
+To better support Paddlepaddle, we will release the Paddlepaddle version together later.

 This codebase implements **PointTrack** (and its extention **PointTrack++**), a highly effective framework for multi-object tracking and segmentation (MOTS) described in:

 [Segment as Points for Efficient Online Multi-Object Tracking and Segmentation](https://arxiv.org/abs/2007.01550)